- ©Marcus Koppen

 Video

-We developed a working proof-of-concept retrieving all steel I-profiles from online marketplaces Insert Marktplaats, Matching Materials and Oogstkaart.
+In the early stages of our research, we developed a working proof-of-concept retrieving all steel I-profiles from online marketplaces Insert Marktplaats, Matching Materials and Oogstkaart.

 Check out our pitch for the NWO Open Mind grant, which explains the context and goal of our overall work.
 We involved TU Eindhoven to apply for this scientific grant, and have invited EPFL to consult with us, as an academic authority in this field.